OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/application-gateway/application-gateway-ssl-cli.md

   --gateway-name "AdatumAppGateway" \
   --resource-group "AdatumAppGatewayRG"

-# Create a new back-end pool toobe used
+# Create a new back-end pool to be used
 az network application-gateway address-pool create \
   --gateway-name "AdatumAppGateway" \
   --resource-group "AdatumAppGatewayRG" \
   --name "appGatewayBackendPool2" \
   --servers 10.0.0.7 10.0.0.8

-# Create a new back-end HTTP settings using hello new probe
+# Create a new back-end HTTP settings using the new probe
 az network application-gateway http-settings create \
   --name "settings2" \
   --port 80 \